Benzo-Fury/boost-AI/readme.md

  conversationId: response.conversationID,
 })
 ```

 > ``📝`` - Full Response will return a custom type called "TextGenerationReturnParams".
 This can be imported via the package and used as need be.
 See [this]() for a list of types.

-Now look... our fancy-pants readme file getting so long that we are going to have to send you off on a wild goose chase to find the rest of the fun parameters.
-Don't worry, we've conveniently hidden them over somewhere deep in the source code, because who has time to scroll through a readme, am I right?
-Enjoy the [hunt]()!
+> ``📝`` - Using a conversation ID requires you to have a mongo URI set in your api instance and the database must be running (in future we will change to locally stored information rather than a db).